How My Father Prepared Me To Be A Modern Dad

 Advertisement

-Chatting with my pops made me realize how much I learned from watching him.
+Chatting with my pops made me realise how much I learned from watching him.
 Now if only he’d teach me to make a cheeser.

 It was obviously a surprise.
 But in my mind, there wasn’t any doubt about the next step.
 It was just “Okay, let’s get started.
 We should get married and get things in order.”
 The first reaction obviously is being nervous.
 The excitement factor is what comes later.